symfony2admingenerator/symfony2admingenerator.github.com/documentation/form-advanced.markdown

 ## Choose your types

-You'll probably dream it, changing your forms aspect without writing php.
+You've probably dreamt about it: Changing the look and feel of forms without wri                                                                                        ting php code.
 I'm also a dreamer.
-I've do it for us.
+I've done it for you.

-First of all, i'll show you some samples.
+First of all, I'll show you some samples.

 ### Change years range of a date field

-Configure your field in the section `params.fields` or `params.edit.fields` if you wan't to change the value only for edit.
+Configure your field in the `params.fields` section, or in the `params.edit.fiel                                                                                        ds` section if you want to change the value only for edit.

 {% highlight yaml %}
 params: